 ikon cites Stella McCartney as an inspiration for their ethical, conscience-based approach to design and marketing.
 McCartney has been dubbed ‘the Queen of Sustainability’ for her refusal to use fur or leather in her environmentally friendly designs:

 “I want people to come here because they desire the designs.
 At the end of the day, that’s when I’m doing my job successfully and in a stealth manner.
 That’s the most important thing.
 People don’t come here because I tell them to be vegetarian or to not kill animals or harm the planet.
 That’s not what you do in fashion.
 Maybe younger customers now do require that, but that’s only just happening.”

 It’s an old saying but ‘the customer is king’ and that has never been more true.
 Brands are going to great lengths to provide the ultimate in personalisation to make them feel like a king.
 This in turn creates its own media channel of mini-influencers to spread the message to everyone they connect with.

-Whether you are established or trying to break into the luxury market, know your audience and be certain on your values to attract your tribe of evangelists.
-Initially creating or constantly revising your brand strategy will ensure you are on the right track with your messaging but then your consistency across every touchpoint needs to flawless.
-The more you understand the customer, the more you understand what channels are best suited to increase revenue.
+Whether you are established or trying to break into the luxury market, it is imperative that you know your audience and are certain of your values for attracting your tribe of evangelists.
+Initially creating or monitoring your brand strategy will ensure you are on the right track with your messaging but then your consistency across every touchpoint must be flawless.
+The more you understand the customer, the more you understand what channels are best suited to engaging with them.